Like UX before, the VX wave is coming

 With VX, a similar tide is coming.
 The only thing we don’t know is who will be the Apples and who will be the BlackBerrys.

 What do YOU think about VX?
-Follow us @thinkmojo and through our blog and get in the VX conversation.
+Follow us @thinkmojo and @Califoryann and through our blog to get in the VX conversation.